andreafioraldi/frida-fuzzer/README.md

 The callback `fuzz.init_callback` can be set to execute code when the fuzzer is ready to begin.
 See `tests/test_java.js` for an example.

+`fuzz.dictionary` is a classic fuzzer dictionary, an array in which you can add items (accepted types are Array, ArrayBuffer, Uint8Array, String) that are used as additional values in the mutator.
+See `tests/test_libxml2.js` for an example.

 `frida-fuzzer` accepts the following arguments:

 <table>